oceanprotocol/market/README.md

 ### Aquarius

-All initial data sets and their metadata (DDO) is retrieved client-side on run-time from the [Aquarius](https://github.com/oceanprotocol/aquarius) instance, defined in `app.config.js`.
+All initial datasets and their metadata (DDO) is retrieved client-side on run-time from the [Aquarius](https://github.com/oceanprotocol/aquarius) instance, defined in `app.config.js`.
 All app calls to Aquarius are done with 2 internal methods which mimic the same methods in ocean.js, but allow us:

 - to cancel requests when components get unmounted in combination with [axios](https://github.com/axios/axios)
 - hit Aquarius as early as possible without relying on any ocean.js initialization